 Weather Situational Awareness

-National Weather Service Excessive Heat Alerts and Potential Responses by LHDs and/or local EMAs
+National Weather Service Heat Alerts and Responses by LHD/EMA's

 If the forecasted Heat Index (which takes into account forecasted temperature and humidity) is expected to be 105-110○F (this varies slightly across Illinois), the National Weather Service Regional Office may issue alerts.
 These are described below.
 Sample press releases and social media messages are described following the Excessive Heat categories: